RustyNailPlease/CacheUtil/README.md

 # Cache Utils

-Caches for simple use in memory.
+Cache implements for simple use in memory.

 - LRU
-- FIFO (todo)
+- FIFO

 #### install